-Civil Enforcement Officers (CEOs) will patrol the roads within the zone during the controlled hours.
-CEOs can issue a Penalty Charge Notice (parking ticket) to any vehicle that is parked in a manner that contravenes parking regulations e.g. parking on a yellow line or within a parking bay without displaying a valid permit/pay and display ticket.
+Civil Enforcement Officers (CEOs) will patrol the roads within the zone at regular intervals during the controlled hours.
+CEOs can issue a Penalty Charge Notice (parking ticket) to any vehicle that is parked in a manner that contravenes parking regulations e.g. parking on a yellow line or within a parking bay without displaying a valid permit/pay and display ticket or a Ringo "virtual" ticket.